AB Testing

 Steps to follow

-1. When the Rule Variants popup opens, select the variants you want to test, then click the Setup New Test button.
-In this example, the variants table has one variant listed in the table.
-That variant is being tested against the default variant, which is an option at the bottom of the table.
+- When the Rule Variants menu opens, select the variants you want to test, then click the Setup New Test button.
+In this example, the variants table has three variants listed.
+Variant 3 is being tested against the default variant.

 Alternatively, there are two other ways to start setting up an AB test.